pawurb/tokio-channels-console/README.md

 ## How it works?

-`instrument!` wraps Tokio channels with lightweight proxies that transparently forward all messages while collecting real-time statistics.
+The `channel!` macro wraps channels with lightweight proxies that transparently forward all messages while collecting real-time statistics.
 Each `send` and `recv` operation passes through a monitored proxy channel that emits updates to a background metrics system.

+The `stream!` macro wraps streams and tracks items as they are yielded, collecting statistics about throughput and completion.

-In the background a HTTP server process exposes gathered metrics in a JSON format, allowing TUI process to display them in the interface.
+In the background, an HTTP server process exposes gathered metrics in a JSON format, allowing the TUI process to display them in the interface.

 ### A note on accuracy